-Given the focus on semantic and associative descriptions of meaning, multiple sets of norms have been developed which aim to accurately measure these types of relations.
-To generate these norms, participants view a series of individual concepts (typically in a written form) and list various properties of the stimuli, which vary based on the type of relatedness being assessed (e.g., a concept’s inherent features; Buchanan, Valentine, & Maxwell, 2019a; McRae, Seidenberg, Cree, & McNorgon, 2005; associated concepts; De Deyne, Navarro, Perfors, Brsybaert, & Storms, 2019; Nelson, McEvoy, & Schreiber, 2004).
-The past two decades have seen a proliferation of associative and semantic norm sets, with much of this growth driven by advances in computing power combined with the increased use of online data collection methods, which have increased the ease of large-scale data collection.
+Given the focus on semantic and associative descriptions of meaning, sets of norms have been developed which aim to accurately measure these types of relations.
+To generate these norms, participants view a series of individual concepts (typically in written form) and list various properties of the stimuli, which vary based on the type of relatedness being assessed (e.g., a concept’s inherent features; Buchanan, Valentine, & Maxwell, 2019a; McRae, Seidenberg, Cree, & McNorgon, 2005; associated concepts; De Deyne, Navarro, Perfors, Brsybaert, & Storms, 2019; Nelson, McEvoy, & Schreiber, 2004).
+The past two decades have yielded several associative and semantic norm sets, with much of this growth driven by advances in computing power combined with the increased use of online data collection methods, which have increased the ease of large-scale data collection.
 As a result, large sets of feature production and free association norms are available for a variety of languages, with more recent work focusing on ensuring that sufficient overlap exists between databases of different measures (i.e., that concepts are measured on both semantic and associative variables; see Buchanan, Valentine, & Maxwell, 2019b).

-While semantic and associative norms are important for assessing meaning, each measure alone is unlikely to capture all facets of a word’s meaning.
+While semantic and associative norms are important proxies for assessing meaning and relatedness between concepts, each measure alone is unlikely to capture all facets of a word’s meaning.
 Thus, having multiple measures reflecting separate dimensions of meaning is paramount for understanding how individuals process words.
-As such, a growing body of research has investigated the links between knowledge acquisition and sensorimotor processing (i.e., embodied cognition; see Barsalou, 1999; Glenberg, 2015; Glenberg & Gallese, 2012; for reviews).
+Indeed, a growing body of research has investigated the links between knowledge acquisition and sensorimotor processing (i.e., embodied cognition; see Barsalou, 1999; Glenberg, 2015; Glenberg & Gallese, 2012; for reviews).
 Because sensorimotor systems are active whenever individuals process their surroundings, the embodied approach posits that perceptual and motor experiences are inextricably linked to knowledge formation, regardless of whether these experiences occur physically (i.e., actively exploring one’s environment) or mentally (i.e., recollection of past experiences; see Barsalou, 2008).
 Thus, understanding an object’s interactive properties (i.e., its affordances; Gibson, 1977; see Wagman, 2019) is critical for understanding its meaning.
-Unlike semantic and associative-based measures, affordances depict the various interactive relationships existing between actors and objects and may reflect a variety of common and less common actions (e.g., a chair affords sitting but also standing upon to reach an object).
-However, existing feature production and free association norms are not likely to capture a wide range of object uses, as these norms instead emphasize and object’s constituent parts and related concepts, respectively, rather than focusing on its inherent, actionable properties.
+Unlike semantic and associative-based measures, affordances depict the various interactive relations existing between actors and objects and may reflect a variety of common and less common actions (e.g., a chair affords sitting but also standing upon to reach an object).
+However, existing feature production and free association norms do not capture a range of object uses, as these norms instead emphasize and object’s constituent parts and related concepts, respectively, rather than focusing on its inherent, actionable properties.